A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Methodology

-where $\rho$ is the density, $u_j$ is the velocity component in the $j$-direction, $x_j$ is the spatial coordinate, $k$ is the turbulent kinetic energy, $\varepsilon$ is the dissipation rate, $\mu$ is the molecular viscosity, and $\mu_t$ is the turbulent viscosity.
-The terms $G_k$ and $G_b$ represent the generation of turbulent kinetic energy due to mean velocity gradients and buoyancy, respectively; $Y_M$ accounts for the contribution of fluctuating dilatation.
-The constants $C_{1\varepsilon}$, $C_{2\varepsilon}$, $C_{3\varepsilon}$, $\sigma_k$, and $\sigma_{\varepsilon}$ are standard model parameters \cite{wilcox2006turbulence}.
-The Flamelet Generated Manifold (FGM) approach \cite{van2000flamelet} was employed to circumvent the need to solve for complex chemistry within the CFD solver, thus promoting computational tractability.
-Specifically, we employ the FGM methodology to pre-compute detailed chemistry solutions for laminar flamelets under various conditions and store the results in a lookup table parameterized by progress variable $c$ and mixture fraction $Z$.
-During the table generation, the flamelet equations are solved in mixture fraction space \cite{peters2000turbulent}:

-where the subscript $i$ denotes the $i$th species, $Y_i$ is the species mass fraction, $T$ is the temperature, $Z$ is the mixture fraction, $\chi$ is the scalar dissipation rate, $\dot{\omega}_i$ is the chemical source term, $c_p$ is the specific heat at constant pressure, and $h_i$ is the specific enthalpy.
+RANS turbulence closure was achieved using the standard $k$-$\varepsilon$ model \cite{launder1974application}, while the Flamelet Generated Manifold (FGM) approach \cite{van2000flamelet} was employed to circumvent the need to solve for complex chemistry within the CFD solver, thus promoting computational tractability.
+Specifically, we employ the FGM methodology to precompute detailed chemistry solutions for laminar flamelets under various conditions and store the results in a lookup table parameterized by progress variable $c$ and mixture fraction $Z$.
+During the table generation, the flamelet equations are solved in mixture fraction space \cite{peters2000turbulent}: { } where the subscript $i$ denotes the $i^{\mathrm{th}}$ species, $Y_i$ is the species mass fraction, $T$ is the temperature, $Z$ is the mixture fraction, $\chi$ is the scalar dissipation rate, $\dot{\omega}_i$ is the chemical source term, $c_p$ is the specific heat at constant pressure, and $h_i$ is the specific enthalpy.